 The authority has demonstrated liability because they have taken the time and trouble to repair it straight away to prevent any further claims or injuries.
 If they were not liable, why would they bother dealing with it?

 RETROSPECTIVE POTHOLE CLAIMS

-I am aware of instances whereby individuals have lodged claims for pothole damage to their cars based on failed MOT reports for broken springs that have cost over £200 to replace.
+I am aware of individuals who have lodged claims for pothole damage to their cars based on failed MOT reports for broken springs that have cost over £200 to replace.
 They have simply picked out a pothole, reported it and retrospectively lodged a claim and it’s easy to do (although I could not condone it myself).

-You can reopen a pothole claim and appeal it.
-You have up to 6 years in England and Wales and 5 years in Scotland via the Small Claim Court.
+Statute of limitations is up to 6 years in England and Wales and 5 years in Scotland via the Small Claim Court (Simple Procedure in Scotland).

 Lodge an appeal with the Council and fire in a Freedom of Information request asking the right questions to blow their case apart.